FontoXML/fontoxpath/CONTRIBUTING.md

 The JavaScript unit tests can be used while developing, since they run quite fast.
-The QT3 tests can be used to verify your implementation but they are quire slow.
+The QT3 tests can be used to verify your implementation but they are quite slow.
 Running all 20k of them can take up to five minutes.

 New JavaScript tests can be added to a `*.tests.js` file somewhere in the `test/specs` folder.
 Try to add a new test in a file with tests about similar functions.

-If you expect new QT3 tests to succeed, remove the last number of lines from the `test/unrunnableTestCases.csv` file.
-Keep the first 13 lines, they are tests which are known to cause timeouts.
+If you expect new QT3 tests to succeed, remove all except the first 13 lines from the `test/unrunnableTestCases.csv` file.
+The first 13 lines are tests which are known to cause timeouts.
 The test runner will generate a new version of the `test/unrunnableTestCases.csv` file.
 Use `git` to find differences.

 If you are adding a new feature, edit the file `test/runnableTestSets.csv`.
 This file disables tests for features we